 (Scroll down for complete recipe with nutritional information.)

 - Put the shrimp “juice” in a small pan and cook until it’s slightly reduced.
-Don’t worry if the liquid isn’t completely clear; the small bits of shrimp add a lot of flavor to the dressing.
+(This is a really small frying pan.)
+Don’t worry if the liquid isn’t clear; the small bits of shrimp add a lot of flavor to the dressing.

-- Cook the macaroni according to package direction and drain well.
+- Cook the macaroni according to package directions and drain well.

-- Whisk together the mayo, concentrated shrimp “juice”, lemon juice, and celery seed to make the dressing.
+- Whisk together the mayo, concentrated shrimp “juice”, lemon juice, and Celery Seed (affiliate link) to make the dressing.